Probate Q&A Series

 1. Detailed Answer

 Probating a will in North Carolina means proving it valid in court and settling the estate under state law.
-You start by filing the original will and a petition with the clerk of superior court in the county where the decedent lived.
+You start by filing the original will and an application or petition for probate with the clerk of superior court in the county where the decedent lived.
 Under N.C.
-Gen. Stat. § 28A-8-1, you must file within 30 days after discovering the decedent’s death if you want to offer the will for probate.
+Gen. Stat. § 28A-2A-8, any person having custody of a will must deliver it to the clerk of superior court within 60 days after learning of the testator’s death.

 Next, the court appoints a personal representative (sometimes called an executor) who holds letters testamentary.
 Those letters give the authority to collect assets, pay debts, and distribute property under N.C.
-Gen. Stat. § 28A-15-1.
+Gen. Stat. § 28A-13-3.
 The personal representative must notify known creditors and publish a notice to unknown creditors according to N.C.
-Gen. Stat. § 28A-18-1.
-That process protects the estate from claims that arise after probate starts.
+Gen. Stat. § 28A-14-1.
+That process helps limit the time for creditors to present claims after probate starts.

 While handling North Carolina assets, gather bank statements, real estate deeds, and investment accounts.
 Then pay bills, file a final income tax return for the decedent, and file an estate tax return if the estate meets federal thresholds.